 - One or both parents in prison

 - Parental lack of literacy and other life skills

 - Emigration, economic migration of the parents to the U.S.

 - Single parents unable to combine work and childcare

-Often an older sibling, a grandparent or a neighbor, is attempting to care for the younger children because the father and mother have died or have abandoned them.
-Our hope is to provide these children with food, clothing and shelter, ensure that they attend school and church, and give them a safe haven for as long as necessary.
+Often an older sibling, a grandparent, or a neighbor, is attempting to care for the younger children because the father and mother have died or have abandoned them.
+Our hope is to provide these children with food, clothing, and shelter, ensure that they attend school and church, and give them a safe haven for as long as necessary.
 We also want to provide support and resources to the family.
-Hopefully, when the home situation improves, the families can be reunited in a healthier way.
+Hopefully, when the home situation improves, the families can be reunited more healthily.

 In 2013 we went green!!
 We raised enough money that with the help of E Sun Solar Energy, we were able to install enough solar panels to reduce our energy bill to zero!!!

-We are grateful for the help of our many donors and volunteers who have continued to help maintain, renovate and improve the building and yard.
+We are grateful for the help of our many donors and volunteers who have continued to help maintain, renovate, and improve the building and yard.
 Other groups have helped raise funds to purchase food and hire staff.
-Eagle’s Wings and Lifeline of Hope are just two of the many organizations who have made the success of Manos de Amor possible.
+Eagle’s Wings and Lifeline of Hope are just two of the many organizations that have made the success of Manos de Amor possible.